catapplesofa/portfolio/_posts/2025-12-06-karmagame.md

 ---

 ## Description
  The idea of turning the Six Realms into a game has long been something Ben, our co-founder, wanted to explore.
 During a jam, I imagined using a dream background to narrate and connect the realms, and decided to continue developing the idea afterward.
-From June to August, the Karma team finished designing Part I of the Hungry Ghost realm, which includes three quests, and we are now working on the MVP.
+From June to August, the Karma team finished designing Part I of the Hungry Ghost realm, which includes three quests.
 ## My Role
  I design the core narrative storyline and game mechanics with Abhilasha (another intern), and contribute concept art when needed.
 ## Highlights